Call 24/7.

 Here are the best methadone clinics in Seneca, SC.
 Get immediate methadone treatment in Seneca from a local and trusted Methadone clinic.
 Find medication-assisted treatment options in Seneca, South Carolina from one of the treatment centers below.

-Crossroads Treatment Centers Of Seneca is a methadone treatment facility in Seneca, South Carolina.
-It is situated in Oconee County at 209 Oconee Square Drive, 29678 zip.
+Crossroads Treatment Centers Of Seneca is a methadone clinic in Seneca, SC.
+It is located in Oconee County at 209 Oconee Square Drive, 29678 zip.
 Crossroads Treatment Centers Of Seneca provides outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
-Crossroads Treatment Centers Of Seneca provides buprenorphine maintenance, methadone maintenance and suboxone prescription.
-Other than methadone treatment, Crossroads Treatment Centers Of Seneca offers substance use education, HIV and AIDS education, support and counseling and individual counseling.
-Crossroads Treatment Centers Of Seneca provides medication-assisted services to women and men.
+Crossroads Treatment Centers Of Seneca provides buprenorphine maintenance, suboxone prescription and methadone maintenance.
+Other than methadone treatment, Crossroads Treatment Centers Of Seneca offers individual counseling, HIV and AIDS education, support and counseling and substance use education.
+Crossroads Treatment Centers Of Seneca provides medication assisted treatment to men and women.

 Treatment at a suboxone clinic in Seneca is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.